phil-lgr/notes/JavaScript.md

 ### String

-Strings in js are composed of 16-bit character.
+Strings in JavaScript are composed of 16-bit character.

 ___